 Add the chopped herbs, gently mix them in and cook for a couple of minutes longer.

-Tip out onto a serving plate and sprinkle with Aleppo pepper.
+Tip out onto a serving plate and sprinkle with Aleppo pepper and sea salt flakes.

 Serve warm or at room temperature.